iot-dsa-v2/dslink-java-v2-history/README.md

 - Enabled - Can be used to disable trending.
 - Status - The health or condition of the link.
 - Status Text - Description for the current status.
 - Interval - Set to collect on a regular interval.
-0 disables and this can be combined with COV.
+Can be combined with COV.
-- COV - Set to true to enable change of value collection.
+- COV - Set to on to enable change of value collection.
 Use min interval to throttle and max interval to ensure records get written with some regularity.
 - Min COV Interval - Regulates the minimum interval between records.
-- Max COV Interval - Ensures a record is written this amount of time after the last record.
+- Max Records - The maximum number of records to maintain in each history.
+- Max Age - The oldest record to retain in each history.

 _Actions_